NEW FACE NEW LIFE

 What is a Chin Augmentation Surgery?

-The facial bone structure is one of the most important qualities for an aesthetic facial appearance.
+The facial bone structure is one of the most important qualities for a harmonious facial appearance.
 Having a weak chin can make a regular-size nose look bigger.
-A Chin Implant, or Chin Augmentation Surgery, helps balance the facial bone structure in order to give the patient a more attractive, aesthetic look.
+A Chin Implant, or Chin Augmentation Surgery, helps balance the facial structure in order to give a more attractive, aesthetic look.

 Who is the Ideal Patient?